With its darkness and collateral nightmares, he dreads sleep.

-It's disappointing to know all that about a man and then stand over him as he lives in the dregs of a bottle.
+It's disappointing to know all of that about a man and then stand over him as he lives in the dregs of a bottle.
 But it's not pathetic.
 Hazelle knew him - the younger him - too well to pity him.
 She's been plenty tempted over the years but then she would have helped him, and it would have been dangerous to help Haymitch Abernathy.

-Even after Gale's whipping scared off all of her laundry customers, she'd been reluctant to go to Haymitch for a job.
+Even after Gale's whipping scared off her laundry customers, she'd been reluctant to go to Haymitch for a job.
 That must have been obvious, as she had asked Katniss to ask him.
 But humiliation and awkwardness can be endured for the sake of her family but also that the suggestion should come from the girl and not her.

-The goose that had run - or rather, waddled in followed her line of sight and honked in the man's face as if to alert him of company.
+The goose that had run - or rather, waddled into the house followed her line of sight and honked in the man's face as if to alert him of company.
 She highly doubts Haymitch trained the gaggle crowding his lawn but it was her first thought upon seeing it.

-She stepped back when Haymitch sprung, gasping, from the stained cushions, remembering that he often slept with a knife.
+She stepped back when Haymitch sprung, gasping, from the stained cushions, remembering that he slept with a knife.
 His knife had skid across the floor with a throw pillow.
 Hazelle noticed he didn't take it with him upstairs when he left her to resume her job after a yearlong absence.

 Today, like her first day almost a year and a half ago, is the most arduous.
 Once she disposes of the filth that's accumulated since the last time she was here, all she has to do is maintain.